geo-sapiens/RColetum/README.md

 ## Prerequisites
-To be able to use this package, first you need access your Coletum account by the navegator to get your account id and generate your authenticated token in Webservice page.
+To be able to use this package, first you need access your Coletum account by the navegator to generate your authenticated token in Webservice page.

 ### Install RColetum
 Install this package directly in R, using the 'devtools' package: